-5) Term loan from Indostar Capital Finance Private Limited has been taken during the financial year 2014-15 and carries interest @ 12.50% to 13.00% p.a.
+- 5) Term loan from Indostar Capital Finance Private Limited has been taken during the financial year 2014-15 and carries interest @ 12.85% to 13.00% p.a.
 The loan is repayable in 18 quarterly installments beginning from December 2014 onwards.
 The installment amount ranges from Rs.
 14.00 million to Rs 48.46 million per quarter till September 2015.
 In December 2015, the Company had made early repayment of loan facility amounting to Rs.
 350 million, consequent to which repayment schedule has been revised.
 The remaining loan amount is repayable in 7 quarterly installments ranging from Rs 3.23 million to Rs 48.46 million per quarter beginning from September 2017 onwards.
-The loan is secured by :

-(i) first and exclusive charge on optionally convertible redeemable debentures of New Saraswati House (India) Private Limited by way of pledge.

-(ii) first and exclusive charge on 98% equity of Vikas Publishing House Private Limited by way of pledge,

-(iii) second pari passu charge on the entire fixed assets of the Company,

-(iv) second pari passu charge on all current assets of the Company.

-- 6) Term loan from L&T Finance Limited has been taken during the financial year 2012-13 and carries interest @ 14% p.a.
+The loan is secured by: - (i) first and exclusive charge on 35% equity and other convertible instrument of New Saraswati House (India) Private Limited by way of pledge, - (ii) first and exclusive charge on 98% equity of Vikas Publishing House Private Limited by way of pledge, - (iii) second charge on the entire fixed assets of the Company, - (iv) second charge on all current assets of the Company. - Further the loan facility has been secured by a demand promissory note issued in favour of lender. - 6) Term loan from L&T Finance Limited has been taken during the financial year 2012-13 and carries interest @ 14% p.a.
 The loan was repayable in 36 equal monthly installments of Rs.
 0.51 million each beginning from May 2012.
 The loan was secured by hypothecation of machine being purchased.
-Further, the loan has been guaranteed by joint and several personal guarantee of Directors of the Company and demand promissory note issued in favour of lender. - 7) Term loan from Axis Finance Limited has been taken during the nine months period ended 31 December 2016 and carries interest @ 11.25 % p.a.
-The facility has been taken for a period of 5 years and is repayable in 14 equal quarterly installments of Rs.
-71,428,571 beginning from June 2018.
-The facility has been secured against: (i) second pari passu charge on both present and future current and fixed assets of the Company, (ii) pledge on entire stake to be purchased by the Company i.e., 43.54% of Chhaya Prakashani Private Limited, (iii) pledge on 76.10% equity shares of New Saraswati House(India) Private Limited, subsidiary Company, (iv) pledge on 100% equity shares of Eurasia Publishing House Private Limited, wholly owned subsidiary company and (v) PDCs for the interest and principal amount.
-The above securities are to be shared pari-passu with respect to both the facilities of Axis Finance Limited in borrower i.e., the Company and the subsidiary companies, Eurasia Publishing House Private Limited, New Saraswati House(India) Private Limited, the balance shares is to be charged to Axis Finance Limited.
+Further, the loan has been guaranteed by joint and several personal guarantee of Directors of the Company and demand promissory note issued in favour of lender. - 7) Term loan from Ratnakar Bank has been taken during the financial year 2014-15 and carries interest @ 12.50% per annum.
+The loan was repayable in 12 equal quarterly installments of Rs 8.33 million beginning from July 2014 onwards.
+The loan was secured by: